ctoruno/LAC-Reports/Outputs/Dominica/Method/Dominica_method.md

                                             <table class="table table-sm">
                                 <tr class="bg-purple text-white">
                                     <td>Ineligible household</td>
                                     <td class="text-right"> NA</td>
                                 </tr>
                                 <tr>
                                     <td>No eligible respondent in the household</td>
                                     <td class="text-right"> NA</td>
                                 </tr>
                                 <tr>
                                     <td>Quota filled</td>
                                     <td class="text-right"> NA</td>
                                 </tr>
                             </table>
                                         </div>
                                         <p class="mb-0 c-purple"><b>INTERVIEWING AND QUALITY CONTROL</b></p>
                                         <p class="mb-4">
-                                            In total, 94 interviewers worked on this project, including 77 female interviewers.
-Enumerators worked in 33 regional teams; 19 interviewers were assigned to the Lima and Callao regions and 32 groups of two to three enumerators worked throughout the remaining regions.
-Interviews were conducted in Spanish.
+                                            In total, 19 interviewers worked on this project, including 11 female interviewers.
+Enumerators worked in five groups of three to four interviewers.
+Interviews were conducted in English.
                                             <br><br>
-                                            The supervisory team directly oversaw approximately 9% of all interviews in the field.
-During data processing, 356 interviews (approximately 35% of the sample) were selected for audio review by the central office and 86 interviews (approximately 8% of the sample) were backchecked via telephone.
-Interviews averaged 38 minutes in length.
+                                            The supervisory team directly oversaw 10% of all interviews in the field.
+During data processing, 150 interviews (30% of the sample) were backchecked via telephone by the central office.
+After quality control, 19 interviews were rejected from the final sample due to abnormal interview length.
+Interviews averaged 48 minutes in length and ranged from 47 to 87 minutes.
                                         </p>

                                         <p class="mb-0 c-purple"><b>DATA REVIEW AND JUSTIFICATION</b></p>
                                         <p class="mb-4">
                                             As part of the data analysis process, the team consulted several third-party sources in order to contextualize and validate perception-based data captured by the General Population Poll and compare it with the objective rule of law situation in-country.
 Peer data sources consulted include select indicators measured by the Latin American Public Opinion Project (LAPOP)'s <i>AmericasBarometer</i>, Latinobarómetro, Varieties of Democracy (V-Dem), Transparency International's <i>Corruption</i> <i>Perceptions</i> <i>Index</i>, the Bertelsmann Stiftung's <i>Transformation</i> <i>Index (BTI),</i> and Freedom House's <i>Freedom in</i> <i>the World</i>.
-While certain trends captured by the 2022 General Population Poll in Peru are comparable to trends in perceptions data measured by other indices, the experiences, and perceptions presented in this report may not always coincide with the reality of Peru's rule of law performance as measured by other sources.
+While certain trends captured by the 2022 General Population Poll in Dominica are comparable to trends in perceptions data measured by other indices, the experiences, and perceptions presented in this report may not always coincide with the reality of Dominica's rule of law performance as measured by other sources.
                                         </p>

                                         <p class="mb-0 c-purple"><b>HISTORICAL DATA</b></p>
                                         <p class="mb-4">
                                             Historical data in this report derives from the <i>WJP Rule of Law Index®</i>'s General Population Poll that is typically administered every two to three years using a nationally representative probability sample ranging from 500 to 1,000 respondents.
 These household surveys were administered in the three largest cities of most countries until 2018, when the World Justice Project transitioned to nationally representative coverage as the preferred methodology for polling.
-The historical polling data used in this year's reports was collected in the following intervals: Data for Bolivia, Colombia, and Peru was collected in 2016, 2018, and 2022.
-Data for Ecuador was collected in 2014, 2017, and 2022.
+The historical polling data used in this year's reports was collected in the following intervals: Data for Barbados, Dominica, Grenada, St. Lucia, St. Vincent and the Grenadines, and Trinidad and Tobago was collected in 2016, 2018, and 2022.
                                         </p>
                                     </div>
                                 </div>